ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 -   acr
     -   CONDITONAL (Required for CIBA and optional for Hybrid Flow)
     -   `string`
-    -   The LoA at which the user was authenticated at.
+    -   The LoA at which the user was authenticated.
     -   For CIBA must include:
         -   `mod-pr` or `mod_mf`.
     -   For Hybrid Flow, if requested, must be: